IGITUGraz/LSNN-official/README.md

 ### Possible incompatibility with tf.variable_scope(..., reuse=??)
 The LIF and ALIF cells defined in `spiking_models.py` behave almost like any tensorflow cell.
 However, we define the tensorflow variables during initilization of the cell object instead of using the high level function `get_variables(...)` or `add_weights(...)` in Keras.

-This leads to some incompatibility with some deep learning frameworks when cell objects created at different places are assumed to share parameters.
-To fix it, we recommend rewriting the variable definitions, but the compatibility with the rewiring package might becomes more tricky.
+This leads to some incompatibility with some deep learning frameworks because two objects of our cell classes will not share the same parameters using if they share the variable scope.
+To fix it, we recommend rewriting the cell definition in the style of Keras and tensorflow 2 rnn cells, but this solution is likely to break the compatibility with the rewiring package.

 ### Wrong compilation of tensorflow